theinvertedform/umt.world/collections/_fiction/polyamory.md

 "Well, I'll wait for Abraham to finish, then we'll smoke a joint, have a few more beers, as we are normally doing."

 Luis smiled easily at Marc as he tore on his jacket.
 Audrey stood between them putting on her things, innocent as Helen.
-The three guys had hung around together one Sunday a few weeks ago, when they drank a Corona out in the alley, smoking one of Luis's huge joints; but the cold wind had driven them to take the scenic route across the train tracks back to Marc's apartment.
-He expected it to become a tradition, but by the end of the Sunday shift his field of vision narrowed to the point of a telescope, and he lost sight of everything.
+The three guys had hung around together one Sunday a few weeks ago, when they drank a Corona out in the alley, smoking one of Luis's huge joints; but the cold wind and the snow had driven them to take the scenic route across the train tracks back to Marc's apartment.
+He expected it to become a tradition, but by the end of the Sunday shift his field of vision narrowed to the point of a telescope and he lost sight of everything---everyone save one.

 In those last moments of the day, he felt like he was in a knife fight with a combatant who did nothing but feint and smile casually---as though he didn't notice the blade he was tossing from hand to hand.
 The thought that pushed everything else aside was: *how can I walk those last few blocks with Audrey?* That crucial moment when each would voluntarily prolong their obligatory time together---when they could be in private together, out on the street.
 He could count on a few more laughs before they parted at her corner.

-He walked alone down Beaubien into a late winter sun shining in his eyes, so that the crowds became like distant silhouettes.
+He walked alone down Beaubien into a late winter sun that shone in his eyes, so that the crowds became like distant silhouettes.
 Nostalgia had once been the signature aesthetic mode of the millennial, the product of growing up during the irrevocable breakdown of linear time.
-The younger generation grew up in the ruins of history, and consequently had developed for themselves the power to self-declare their own relationship to authenticity.
+The younger generation grew up in the ruins of history, and consequently had developed the power to self-declare their own relationship to authenticity.
 Millennial aesthetics were eclectic, disorganized and overwhelmed.
-Authenticity was a lost cause.
-The young ones made their home in free-fall, plucking elements suspended in egalitarian stasis to produce an aesthetic that was unified, even if arbitrary.
-The sun settled below the buildings lining St-Laurent, but the water tower on top of the old brick warehouse was still lit up against the darkening grey-blue sky.
+There was never any claim to authenticity.
+The Young Ones made their home in free-fall, plucking elements suspended in egalitarian stasis to produce an aesthetic that was unified, even if arbitrary.
+The sun settled below the buildings lining St-Laurent, but the water tower on top of the old brick warehouse was still lit up against the darkening sky.

 The door of Pastel Rita scraped against the floor as he entered, a gust of cold air announcing his presence to Leo, who stood pouring a cappuccino on the other side of the dark green bar.
-The room was filled with girls with bare arms, defiant against the momentary chill Marc carried from outside.
+The room was filled with girls with bare arms defiant against the momentary chill Marc carried from outside.

 "I'll take a grog, please," Marc said as he shed his coat and sat at the dark green bar.